 He is the only Bodhisattva dressed as such whilst the others show Indian royalty attire.

-In his hands he holds two essential symbols: on the right one, a jewel in a tear shape; in his left one, a Khakkhara staff, meant to alert insects and small animals of his nearing to avoid harming them.
+In his hands, he holds two essential symbols: in the right one, a jewel in a tear shape, In his left one, a Khakkhara staff, meant to alert insects and small animals of his nearing to avoid harming them.